m e n u

 "Distantly!" she protested, putting on her jacket.
 "By marriage only."

-Her boss was too captivated by the possibility of selling his stupid house and at the same time taking revenge to notice the unflattering nature of this denial of kinship.
+Her boss was too captivated by the prospect of selling his house and at the same time taking revenge, to notice the unflattering nature of this denial of kinship.
 "Why don't you make a suggestion, you smart aleck!" he demanded irritably.
 "Do something decent to earn that high salary of yours for a change!"

-She managed a smile, one brow up.
-"A mere employee is too small-minded for that kind of thinking.
+She managed a smile that looked like the opposite.
+"A mere employee is too small-minded for that kind of work.
 And incidentally, I'm a private person since" - she glanced at her watch and grabbed her bag - "six and a half minutes.
 Good evening, Mr. Munch."

-"Oh come on," he said, falling in their old familiar tone and casually slipping between his secretary and the door, a winning smile on his lips.
+"Oh come on," he said, falling in their old familiar tone and casually slipping between his secretary and the door, a broad smile on his lips.

 "Do you want me to earn my salary today or are we waiting for Easter bells?" she chided.